Delonte West

 Delonte Maurice West (born July 26, 1983) is an American former professional basketball player.
 He played in the National Basketball Association (NBA) for the Boston Celtics, Seattle SuperSonics, Cleveland Cavaliers, and Dallas Mavericks.
-He also played professionally for the Fujian Xunxing and Shanghai Sharks of the Chinese Basketball Association and the Texas Legends of the NBA G League.
-Prior to playing professionally, West played college basketball at Saint Joseph's University.
+He also played professionally for the Fujian Xunxing and Shanghai Sharks of the Chinese Basketball Association and the Texas Legends of the NBA Development League.
+Prior to playing professionally, West played college basketball for the Saint Joseph's Hawks.
+Now, West is rumored to be homeless, living on the streets of Washington D.C.

-High school career
+Early life

+Delonte Maurice West was born on July 26, 1983, in Washington, D.C., and grew up in Prince George's County, Maryland.
+He was raised in poverty, often moving between homes and family members—a period he later described as "happy‑poor".
+Of mixed African American, Native American (Piscataway), and White heritage, West's light skin and reddish hair made him a target for teasing and bullying during his early school years.

+During middle school, West faced significant mental health struggles.
+After a leg injury in eighth grade sidelined him from basketball, his mother sent him to live with his father in Louisa County, Virginia—a move that precipitated self‑harm and prescription drug abuse.
+He spent time in and out of children's hospitals and made multiple suicide attempts during his teen years.

 West went to Eleanor Roosevelt High School in Greenbelt, Maryland, where he excelled at basketball, teaming with fellow future NBA player Eddie Basden.
 He led the Roosevelt Raiders to their first state tournament appearance.
-They made it to the Maryland 4A championship, where Delonte had 22 points and 8 rebounds, but the Raiders lost 70–58.
+They made it to the Maryland 4A championship, where West had 22 points and 8 rebounds, but the Raiders lost 70–58.
 He was named Washington Post All Met Basketball Player of the Year due to his averages of 20.2 points, 6.5 rebounds, 3.9 assists, and 3.1 steals per game.